gabrielbouleau/seasonal-switches-lemming/README.md

 ## Code authorship and maintenance

+Gabriel Bergeron is the main author of the codes contained in this repository.
+Gabriel Bergeron is responsible for code maintenance.

 ## Workflow

 The analysis is divided in five main script which clean the data, run models and save the formated data and models in RDS objects.
 Six other scripts generates the data from the RDS objects.